Home

 The NRA teaches gun safety and responsible use, to youth and police and others.
 It urges the actual enforcement of existing laws, not only passing even harsher (yet still ineffective) new ones.

 Handy villains are part-and-parcel of political tribalism.
 It's easier that way, yet criminals are still out there.
+As for criminals with guns, the FBI and ATF have very poor enforcement records.

 12. Conservatives